Case-Shiller Home Price Index August 2016

 - All 20 cities tracked and both composite indices showed positive year-over-year returns.
-In Chicago, the index increased 1.9 percent from 131.68 in August 2014 to 134.13 in August 2015.
-This was slightly higher than last month’s YOY growth rate of 1.7 percent.
+In Chicago, the index increased 4.1 percent from 132.87 in August 2015 to 138.27 in August 2016 (a slight increase over last month’s YOY growth rate of 3.7 percent).

-- Chicago’s August 2015 index level increased by 0.7 percent from the previous month, outpacing the 10-City and 20-City Composite respective monthly growth rates of 0.3 and 0.4 percent.
+- Chicago’s August 2016 home price level also increased by 0.5 percent from the previous month, outpacing the 0.4 percent growth rate of both the 10-City and the 20-City Composite.

 Source: S&P/Case-Shiller Home Price Indices

 Note: The full press release and additional data can be found on the S&P website. values reflect non-seasonally adjusted data, which are typically more appropriate for annual comparisons than monthly ones; however, due to heightened volatility in recent housing values that can skew the seasonal adjustments, S&P recommends using the non-seasonally adjusted numbers, even for month-to-month comparisons.

 Chaired by Mayor Rahm Emanuel, World Business Chicago is the public-private partnership leading the Plan for Economic Growth and Jobs in order to drive business development, cultivate talent, and put Chicago at the forefront of the global economy.

 WBC’s “Economic Briefs” track indicators from month to month to gauge the strength of several aspects of Chicago’s economy, including unemployment, population, venture capital, job openings and new hires, home sales, tourism, etc. This data provides a clear analytic framework for specific Plan strategies and initiatives.
 For a summary of these and other economic indicators, refer to WBC’s monthly Chicago By The Numbers.